William Walker (filibuster): Invasion of Nicaragua

 Since there was no inter-oceanic route between the Atlantic and Pacific Oceans at the time, and the transcontinental railway did not yet exist, a major trade route between New York City and San Francisco ran through southern Nicaragua.
 Ships from New York entered the San Juan River from the Atlantic and sailed across Lake Nicaragua.
 People and goods were then transported by stagecoach across a narrow strip of land near the city of Rivas, before reaching the Pacific and ships to San Francisco.
 The commercial exploitation of this route had been granted by Nicaragua to the Accessory Transit Company, controlled by shipping magnate Cornelius Vanderbilt.

 In 1854, a civil war erupted in Nicaragua between the Legitimist Party (also called the Conservative Party), based in the city of Granada, and the Democratic Party (also called the Liberal Party), based in León.
 The Democratic Party sought military support from Walker who, to circumvent U.S. neutrality laws, obtained a contract from Democratic president Francisco Castellón to bring as many as three hundred "colonists" to Nicaragua.
 These mercenaries received the right to bear arms in the service of the Democratic government.
 Walker sailed from San Francisco on May 3, 1855, with approximately sixty men.
 Upon landing, the force was reinforced by 110 locals.
 With Walker's expeditionary force was the well-known explorer and journalist Charles Wilkins Webber, as well as Belgian-born adventurer Charles Frederick Henningsen, a veteran of the First Carlist War, the Hungarian Revolution, and the war in Circassia.
 Besides Henningsen, three members of Walker's forces who became Confederate officers were Birkett D. Fry, Robert C. Tyler, and Chatham Roberdeau Wheat.

 With Castellón's consent, Walker attacked the Legitimists in Rivas, near the trans-isthmian route.
 He was driven off, but not without inflicting heavy casualties.
-In this First Battle of Rivas, a school teacher called Enmanuel Mongalo y Rubio (1834–1872) burned the Filibuster headquarters.
+In this First Battle of Rivas, a schoolteacher called Enmanuel Mongalo y Rubio (1834–1872) burned the Filibuster headquarters.
 On September 3, during the Battle of La Virgen, Walker defeated the Legitimist army.
 On October 13, he conquered Granada and took effective control of the country.
 Initially, as commander of the army, Walker ruled Nicaragua through provisional President Patricio Rivas.
 U.S. President Franklin Pierce recognized Walker's regime as the legitimate government of Nicaragua on May 20, 1856, and on June 3 the Democratic national convention expressed support of the effort to "regenerate" Nicaragua.
 However, Walker's first ambassadorial appointment, Colonel Parker H. French, was refused recognition.
 On September 22, Walker repealed Nicaraguan laws prohibiting slavery, in an attempt to gain support from the Southern states.